Arcanorum/rogueworld/README.md

 As a game that is also a website, it uses many of the tools of the web development trade.
 The "engine" is a custom setup that brings together various tools that are all free, widely used, and reasonably well documented, that are each specialised for a certain task.

-To be able to run and edit the game yourself on your own computer, there is a techincal setup guide that should provide a quick and easy set of instructions to get everything working with minimal messing about and little techincal knowledge.
+To be able to run and edit the game yourself on your own computer, there is a setup guide that should provide a quick and easy set of instructions to get everything working with minimal messing about and little techincal knowledge.
 It is basically just installing some other programs that the main game code needs to run, then downloading said code and running it.

 The game is written almost entirely in JavaScript, using NodeJS to build the client and run the server.
-NodeJS is a tool that allows JavaScript to be ran outside of a web browser, and can be loosely thought of as the "engine" that takes the outputs of the other tools to create the game.
+NodeJS is a tool that allows JavaScript to be ran outside of a web browser, and can be loosely thought of as the "engine" that combines the outputs of the other tools to create the game.

 **Though, setting up and running the game on your own computer is not necessary for many kinds of contributions.**